tinpa-de/terraform-workshop/README.md

 aws s3 ls
 ```

 You should see a list of S3 buckets.
-An authentication error means your session has expired — run the login command above to refresh it.
+If you see an authentication error, double-check that all three environment variables are set correctly.

 ---